DANNYDEE93/Deployment-8v2/README.md

 ## <ins>Optimization</ins>
 ____________________________________________________________________-

 *Fault tolerance:* We used one availability zone for our backend and one of our front end containers.
-To strengthen the availability of our application, we could have duplicated our infrastructure into another region.
+To strengthen the availability of our application, we could have duplicated our infrastructure in another region.

 *Security:* We used a private subnet for our backend container